 Boost retention by combining several of the above events into a whole day.
 Put on a free seminar, small group PT session, or exclusive preview of group exercise classes before they launch.
 Members will feel valued, and that they’re getting extra bonuses for free.

 Do your bit for charity and fly the flag for corporate-social responsibility.
 Choose a cause that means something to your members or aligns with your brand values.
 Then co-organise a charity fitness event that raises money for them, and promotes your business too.

-You get media coverage, your members get to feel good about their fitness efforts, and the charity gets donations.
+You can get great media coverage, your members get to feel good about their fitness efforts, and the charity gets donations.
 Oh, and everyone leaves feeling warm and fuzzy inside!

-Wellness tourism is growing 50% faster than other travel sectors, and offers huge revenue potential.
+Wellness tourism is growing 50% faster than other travel sectors and offers huge revenue potential.
 Organising weekend retreats or health-oriented holidays for your clients can substantially boost your income.
-Plus it develops a community-feel which boosts loyalty.
+Plus it develops a community-feel which increases loyalty.

 Partner with another local business to run a combined event together.
 You’ll get to reach their audience and generates new leads, and they get the same in return.
 Pick a complimentary one that doesn’t offer competing services, such as a chiropractor, physiotherapist, massage studio, smoothie bar, health food cafe, or nutritionist.

 Invite training providers to run their events in your fitness space.
 It’s a great way to generate additional income, and you may be able to negotiate some discounts or free places for your staff.